qaisbayabani/SCRCPY-C-Sharp-Client/README.md

 clientformyserver.cs contain PC client

 sra6.java contain server written by me delivering screen capture of mobile phone screen TO the pc client WIOTHOUT USING ADB OR DEVELOPER OPTIONS OF MOBILE.
-This server has teChnically killed the SCRCPY which needs ADB/Developer Options
+This server has teChnically killed the SCRCPY which needs ADB/Developer Options AND ALSO DOING MIRROR WIRELESSLY

 debug.apk is app compiled in result of sra6.java